huntdatacenter/docs/docs/system-status.md

 # System status

-::: warning Selected storage volumes
-**2024-09-16 11:30** - Selected storage volumes on Cloud2 are experiencing long latency and unpredictable performance.
-This might render individual labs unresponsive.
-We are investigating.
+::: tip All systems
+Operational
 :::

 We monitor HUNT Cloud.
 Updates will be posted here if there is any service or performance interruption.

 ### Latest system updates

+**2024-09-16 15:56** - The storage responsiveness are restored.
+Root cause identified.

+**2024-09-16 11:30** - Selected storage volumes on Cloud2 are experiencing long latency and unpredictable performance.
+This might render individual labs unresponsive.
+We are investigating.

 [..]